ppy/osu-wiki/wiki/Tournaments/RPT/1/en.md

 ## Organisation

-The ROI PRO Tournament was run by various community members.
+The ROI PRO Tournament is run by various community members.

 | Position | Member(s) |
 | :-- | :-- |